-Moving a Vehicle
+Moving a Vehicle to Germany?

 You can either drive your car or motorbike yourself or you can get your vehicle shipped to Germany.
 Driving your vehicle yourself would be the cheaper option as you would have to pay for cost of shipping and get transport insurance too.

 Furthermore, if you have a UK drivers licence, you will have to exchange it after 2 years of residing in Germany.
 After six months , you will need to have a German number plate which costs €200.